Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Conclusion

 We evaluate \shortname on various datasets.
-For a more straightforward scenario, we consider a one-dimensional linear regression under both IID and non-IID distributions, with and without intercept, \ie $D = 1$ and $D = 2$ respectively.
-The dataset construction process is outlined in Section \ref{app:linreg}.
-Subsequently, we evaluate the performance of \shortname using several classification benchmark datasets that are widely used in FL \cite{li2020federated, caldas2018leaf}, particularly utilizing the Synthetic dataset \cite{li2020federated, cho2022towards}, Federated MNIST \cite{lecun1998mnist}, and CIFAR-10 \cite{krizhevsky2009learning}.
+For a more straightforward scenario, we consider a one-dimensional linear regression under both IID and non-IID distributions, with and without intercept, i.e., $D = 1$ and $D = 2$ respectively.
+Then, we evaluate \shortname using several classification benchmark datasets, widely used in FL \cite{li2020federated, caldas2018leaf}: the Synthetic dataset \cite{li2020federated, cho2022towards}, Federated MNIST \cite{lecun1998mnist}, and CIFAR-10 \cite{krizhevsky2009learning}.
 To simulate a heterogeneous environment, we employ the Synthetic(1,1) setting, while the other datasets are partitioned using a Dirichlet distribution with $\alpha = 0.1$, by implementing a sampler according to \cite{caldas2018leaf}.
-For the non-IID Synthetic(1,1) scenario, we configured the model to classify 10 distinct classes with an input dimensionality of 60, employing a logistic regression model as specified in \cite{li2020federated}.
-Regarding the MNIST dataset, a multilayer perceptron was utilized, comprising two layers with 200 hidden neurons and ReLU activations.
-In contrast, the CIFAR-10 experiments involved a convolutional neural network, which consisted of two convolutional and max-pooling layers, followed by two fully connected layers, for generating class predictions.
+For MNIST, a multilayer perceptron was utilized, comprising two layers with 200 hidden neurons and ReLU activations.
+The CIFAR-10 and CIFAR-100 experiments involved a convolutional neural network, which consisted of two convolutional and max-pooling layers, followed by two fully connected layers, for generating class predictions.
+In all experiments, the dataset is partitioned across $K = 100$ clients, followed by dividing the datasets into training and testing sets to assess model performance.
+The models have been trained with Stochastic Gradient Descent with $S = 10$ local epochs, a batch size of $100$, and a learning rate of $\eta = 0.01$.
+We set the number of communication rounds to $ T = 200$ for MNIST and $ T = 100$ for the other datasets.
+For each round, $P = 10$ clients are sampled to participate in the training.
+We employed $\gamma_t = 1/t$ in the training of \shortname to ensure the convergence of Robbins-Monro estimators applied to the covariance \cite{robbins1951stochastic}.
+In the case of \texttt{Power-of-choice} \cite{cho2022towards}, we obtained $ d = 2P$ samples and subsequently selected the $P$ that exhibited the highest test loss on the global model.
+For \texttt{Active FL} \cite{goetz2019active}, we set $\alpha_1 = 0.8$ (which is equivalent to $d = 2P$), and similarly utilized the temperature parameter $\alpha_2 = 1$ as our temperature parameter, $\alpha_3 = 0$ to achieve comparability with \texttt{Power-of-choice}.
+Synthetic experiments were executed locally on an Apple M1 processor, while MNIST and CIFAR experiments utilized an \texttt{RTX8000 NVIDIA} GPUs.
+Code is available at \url{https://github.com/alelicciardi99/fedcvr_bolt}.